Introduction

 Refund an order

-- Here you can choose to refund the full sum for an item (1), part of the sum (2) or shipping (3).
+1. Here you can choose to refund the full sum for an item (1) or shipping (2).

-If you enter a sum manually (2) you also need to enter the correct tax to refund manually, as opposed to when you refund the full sum for an item in which case the tax is automatically calculated.
-With shipping (3) you need to enter the amount manually, as well as the tax.
+With shipping (2) you need to enter the amount manually, as well as the tax.
 Not to be confused with the Refund manually button.

 Currencies